- Undergraduate Students

 International Student Statistics

-- With one of the UK's largest international student populations, the University of Westminster has plenty of experience in providing the help and support students need to make the most of their time at the university.
+- With one of the UK's most diverse international student populations, the University of Westminster has plenty of experience in providing the help and support students need to make the most of their time at the university.

 - Before arrival, students receive a full information pack with details of enrolment, healthcare advice and other information.